fujifilmfan/linux_notes/lfs101/lfs101_chapter_notes/lfs101-10-file_operations.md

 -------            | -----
 `gzip *`           | Compresses all files in the current directory; each file is compressed and renamed with a .gz extension.
 `gzip -r projectX` | Compresses all files in the projectX directory, along with all files in all of the directories under projectX.
-`gunzip foo`       | De-compresses foo found in the file foo.gz.
+`gunzip foo`       | Decompresses foo found in the file foo.gz.
 Under the hood, the gunzip command is actually the same as gzip –d.

 #### Compressing Data Using bzip2
 * produces smaller files than gzip but takes more time